-Elected by the voters of District 4 on March 15, 2005, Commissioner Toni Carter currently serves as 1st Vice President of the Association of Minnesota Counties and will be President of AMC in 2014.
-Commissioner Carter also serves as Co-chair of the Human Services Performance Council and chair of the National Association of Counties Human Services and Education Committee, and on Ramsey County’s Legislative, Human Services and Workforce, and Juvenile Detention Alternatives Stakeholder Committee.
-Commissioner Carter also serves on the leadership teams of Ramsey County’s Workforce Investment Board, and the Saint Paul Children’s Collaborative.
+Elected by the voters of District 4 in March of 2005, Commissioner Toni Carter currently serves as president of the Association of Minnesota Counties (AMC) and chair of the Human Services and Education Steering Committee of the National Association of Counties (NACo).
+She is co-chair of the Minnesota Human Services Performance Council and the Ramsey County Juvenile Detention Alternatives Initiative Stakeholder Committee.
+Commissioner Carter also serves as the chief local elected official on the Ramsey County Workforce Investment Board.

-Committed to the delivery of efficient and effective county services, eliminating disparities in county services and systems, and raising grassroots awareness of county decision-making processes and systems, Commissioner Carter has recently led several Ramsey County system change initiatives including a three year evidence-based juvenile detention alternatives initiative that has resulted in a reduction in the number of youth detained at the Ramsey County Juvenile Detention Center and the development of system and community alternatives to detention for lower risk youth.
-Commissioner Carter has also been working to implement strategic school, community and intergovernmental partnerships for child safety and student achievement through the Saint Paul Children’s Collaborative.
+Committed to the delivery of efficient and effective county services, eliminating disparities in county services and systems, and raising grassroots awareness of county decision-making processes and systems, Commissioner Carter has led several Ramsey County system change efforts such as the Juvenile Detention Alternatives Initiative that has reduced the number of youth held at Ramsey County's Juvenile Detention Center and increased system and community alternatives for low-risk youth, She is engaged with school, community and intergovernmental partners in strategic collaboratives for child safety, student achievement and youth development, including through the Saint Paul Children's Collaborative and the Saint Paul Promise Neighborhood.
+She is also working to implement metropolitan area leadership to end racial disparities in workforce participation through the regional Everybody In collaborative.

-An advocate of light-rail transit in the Central Corridor, and a member of the Met Council Central Corridor Management Committee, Commissioner Carter strongly believes this endeavor must integrate a holistic, community-generated vision of a transit system and surrounding development that helps people, especially those currently in the corridor, get to good jobs, access the resources they need, explore new avenues and remain connected to each other.
-She is working with neighbors, businesses and jurisdictions along the corridor to realize shared visions for the Central Corridor, including the build-out of the Western, Victoria and Dale stations, a service plan than enhances transit and LRT access for all, parking solutions that work, integrated and comprehensive streetscape and public art design and planning, and construction and development to increase opportunity and prosperity for residents and businesses within the corridor area.
+An advocate of Central Corridor light-rail transit and a member of the Met Council Central Corridor Management Committee, Commissioner Carter has worked with stakeholders toward a holistic, community-generated vision of transit and surrounding development that helps people - especially those within the corridor - to access jobs and other resources, explore new avenues and remain connected to each other.
+She celebrates the active involvement and collaboration of neighbors, businesses, non-profits and government along the Green Line to realize shared visions for the corridor including the build out of the Western, Victoria and Dale Street stations, integrating streetscape and public art, working towards innovative parking resolutions and advancing development that increases opportunity and prosperity within the area.
+A member of Governor Dayton's Transportation Advisory Committee, she continues to work with statewide stakeholders to ensure comprehensive funding to enhance Minnesota's overall transit and transportation infrastructure.

 Prior to her election to the Ramsey County Board of Commissioners, Toni Carter served as a member and chair of the Saint Paul Board of Education.
 Active in community building for over 30 years, Commissioner Carter has served on numerous community boards, including the Saint Paul Planning Commission, the Metropolitan Area Library Service Agency (MELSA), the Walker West Music Academy, the West Side Community Health Center, the Saint Paul YWCA, and the Jeremiah Program.

-Previous professional roles include teacher at Crosswinds Middle School, IBM systems engineer, marketing representative and systems support manager, and communications and arts consultant.
-Commissioner Carter has worked and volunteered in the Twin Cities arts community for over three decades, acting professionally with Saint Paul’s Penumbra Theatre, in television and radio commercials and industrials, as talent for print media, and as co-founder/founding director of ARTS-Us.
+Commissioner Carter has worked previously as a teacher at Crosswinds Middle School, IBM systems engineer, marketing representative and systems support manager, and communications and arts consultant.
+She has worked and volunteered in the Twin Cities arts community for over three decades, acting professionally with Saint Paul’s Penumbra Theatre, in television and radio commercials and industrials, as talent for print media, and as co-founder/founding director of ARTS-Us.
 She has produced two professional videos, and published a hardcover book.
 Commissioner Carter has received numerous awards for her work in the community, and in the arts and arts education, including an Honorary Doctorate in Humane Letters from Concordia University – Saint Paul.

 Commissioner Toni Carter is the first African-American ever to serve on a county board in Minnesota.